httpwg/http-extensions/draft-ietf-httpbis-unprompted-auth.md

 The mechanism for the intermediary to communicate this information to the upstream HTTP server is out of scope for this document.

+Note that both of these mechanisms require the upstream HTTP server to trust the intermediary.
+This is usually the case because the intermediary already needs access to the TLS certificate private key in order to respond to requests.

 # Security Considerations {#security}

 The Signature HTTP authentication scheme allows a user agent to authenticate to